pacificclimate/pycds/docs/dev-notes/alembic-extensions.md

 ## Introduction

-To support writing migrations, Alembic provides methods, called _operations_, that emit SQL statements needed to implement a migration.
+Alembic provides methods, called _operations_, that emit SQL statements needed to implement a migration.
 For example, there is the Alembic operation [`create_table`](https://alembic.sqlalchemy.org/en/latest/ops.html#alembic.operations.Operations.create_table), which creates a table.
 In migrations, operations are available by importing `alembic.op`.
 For example:

 ```python
 from alembic import op